PensionMath

 FERS Calculator

-FERS employees pay into Social Security and are generally not subject to WEP
+FERS employees pay into Social Security and were generally not subject to WEP

 Frequently asked questions

-WEP reduces Social Security for workers who receive a pension from non-Social-Security-covered employment (like CSRS or many state jobs) and also earned Social Security from other work.
-It modifies the benefit formula by replacing the standard 90% factor on the first bend point with a lower factor, typically 40%.
+WEP reduced Social Security for workers who received a pension from non-Social-Security-covered employment (like CSRS or many state jobs) and also earned Social Security from other work.
+It modified the benefit formula by replacing the standard 90% factor on the first bend point with a lower factor, typically 40%.
+WEP was repealed January 5, 2025.

-30 or more years of substantial Social Security earnings exempts you entirely.
-Workers with 21 to 29 years get a partial reduction.
-Federal FERS employees pay into Social Security throughout their career and aren't subject to WEP for federal service.
+30 or more years of substantial Social Security earnings exempted you entirely.
+Workers with 21 to 29 years got a partial reduction.
+Federal FERS employees paid into Social Security throughout their career and weren't subject to WEP for federal service.

-WEP cannot reduce your Social Security benefit by more than 50% of your monthly non-covered pension.
-A $400/month government pension limits the WEP reduction to $200/month maximum.
+WEP could not reduce your Social Security benefit by more than 50% of your monthly non-covered pension.
+A $400/month government pension limited the WEP reduction to $200/month maximum.

 Did the Social Security Fairness Act eliminate WEP?